 Jeffrey Davis is a chronic lymphocytic leukemia survivor treated at SCCA.

-Diagnosed with aplastic anemia at age 17, Jennifer Migliana can’t imagine having had a bone marrow transplant anywhere but Seattle Cancer Care Alliance.
+Jennifer Migliana, diagnosed with aplastic anemia at age 17, says she can’t imagine having had a bone marrow transplant anywhere but SCCA: “They’re experts in aplastic anemia.”

 Karen Allen is living with follicular non-Hodgkin's lymphoma, thanks to treatment she receives on a clinical study.